ForrestTrepte/TaskCoach/README.md

 Paste the result into a new Claude conversation using Ctrl+Shift+V. (Regular Ctrl+V would create an attachment instead of putting the instructions directly into the conversation.)

+## Related online projects

+If you are interested in other online projects with similar goals, have a look at [References.md](References.md).

 ## Future work

 This is working pretty well for me, so I'm not necessarily planning to enhance this further.
 If I did, here are the things I would consider working on: